abdulolagunju19/blockchain-app/README.md

 ## 💡 Motivation

 I was interested in learning about blockchain.
 I went with building the frontend with Flask.
 I also wanted to start learning about MySQL, so I chose to integrate it with a MySQL database.
 I learned a lot about Flask routing, PlanetScale and Render, deploying a Flask application, and using SQL and Python.
+This tutorial by Will Assad was amazing for this project: [Blockchain App Will Assad](https://www.youtube.com/watch?v=b41TVaLwhKc&list=PLtCKS3CuBDYV_Vyl1ZH2Je8gSdXfQf4e3)

 Feel free to [reach out](https://abneuro.vercel.app/contact) to me if you have any additional questions.
 There are lots of features that still need to be implemented!